Skip to main content

 Cura Personalis and Reflection-in-Action

-Antron Reid is a senior studying international studies and political science with a minor in foreign service.
-He is committed to being involved in decisions that will make a direct impact on the learning of all students at Saint Louis University, as well as on the St. Louis community.
-As the Undergraduate Core Fellow for Cura Personalis and Reflection-in-Action, Antron is dedicated to help educate the whole student, and develop their sense of community.
+Angela Oceguera is a sophomore studying psychology with a minor in Spanish.
+She is committed to making decisions that will directly and positively impact the learning of all students at Saint Louis University and the Saint Louis community.
+As the University Undergraduate Core Fellow for Cura Personalis and Reflection-in-Action, Angela is happily devoted to aiding the whole student body in learning about their surrounding community and maturing into their futures with SLU core values, with the goal of finding their greater good and higher purpose.

 Headshot of Carina Swogner